 “Down” is the light, fluffy layer found underneath the goose and duck feathers that is naturally insulating and keeps birds warm during the winter and cool in the summer.
 It is often mixed with feathers when used as a stuffing in furniture and comforters.

-Down alternatives have the same insulating qualities of down but are made with synthetic materials like polyester or rayon or natural materials like cotton or wool.
+Down alternative comforters have the same insulating qualities of down but are made with synthetic materials like polyester or rayon or natural materials like cotton or wool.

 Want to see more?
 Check out our full guide for best down comforters here.